 Divorce Custody RightsDivorce Papers > Divorce Rights > Divorce Custody Rights In many divorce cases, the parents along with contributions from mediators, counselors and lawyers, decide the custody rights in an out of court agreement.
-However, if the parents fail to reach such an agreement, the court decides the custody rights.
+However, if the parents fail to reach on to a mutual agreement, the court decides the custody rights.
 In doing so, the court intends the best interests of the child.
 In case the child is of adequate age, the court takes the opinion of the child in this regard.
-Divorce Custody Rights to a non parent In some cases, individuals other than the parents desire the divorce rights of custody.
+Divorce custody rights should not be given in the hands of the judge, it is better to settle the case outside the court with the help of mediation and deposition.
+In this way both can meet the child and shower their love on them, but if the decision is taken by the judge, the decision would be in favor of one of the partners.
+The decision is final and each partners has to strictly abide by it.
+Divorce Custody Rights to a non parent In some cases, individuals other than the parents desire the rights of child custody.
 Such individuals may be close family friends, grandparents or other relatives.
 In some states, this situation is termed as "third party" or "non parental" custody.
-Some states do not define the intentions of these people as custody rights, but simply procuring "guardianship" of the child.
+Some states do not define the intentions of these people as acquiring custody rights, but simply procuring "guardianship" of the child.
+Custody rights are generally not given to a non parent, but it also depends upon the law regarding divorce custody rights prevailing in the country.
+The decision is generally taken in the best interest of the children.
 Sole Divorce Custody Rights Physical Custody

 Legal Custody